Dear Evan Hansen (film)

-Dear Evan Hansen is a 2021 American coming-of-age musical film directed by Stephen Chbosky from a screenplay by Steven Levenson, based on the stage musical of the same name by Levenson, Benj Pasek, and Justin Paul.
-Ben Platt plays the title role, reprising the performance that he originated on stage six years earlier.
-The ensemble cast also includes Kaitlyn Dever, Amandla Stenberg, Nik Dodani, Colton Ryan, Danny Pino, Julianne Moore, and Amy Adams.
+Dear Evan Hansen is a 2021 American coming-of-age musical film directed by Stephen Chbosky and written by Steven Levenson, based on the 2015 stage musical.
+Ben Platt plays Evan Hansen, reprising the performance he originated on stage.
+The cast also includes Kaitlyn Dever, Amandla Stenberg, Nik Dodani, Colton Ryan, Danny Pino, Julianne Moore, and Amy Adams.

-Dear Evan Hansen premiered at the 2021 Toronto International Film Festival on September 9, 2021, as the opening night presentation, and was released in the United States on September 24, 2021 by Universal Pictures.
-The film underperformed at the box office and received negative reviews from critics, with most criticism aimed at the casting of Ben Platt (who was 27 at the time) as a high school student, accusing his casting of being due to nepotism, as his father, Marc Platt, served as a producer on the film.
-Criticism was also aimed at its direction, screenplay, lack of faithfulness to its source material, and portrayal of mental illness, though the supporting cast's performances received some praise.
+Dear Evan Hansen premiered at the Toronto International Film Festival on September 9, 2021, and was released in the United States on September 24 by Universal Pictures.
+The film underperformed at the box office, grossing $19 million against a $27–28M budget, and received generally negative reviews from critics.
+Some of the criticism was aimed at the casting of 27-year-old Ben Platt as a high school student, which some attributed to nepotism, as his father Marc Platt was a producer on the film.